Karanshahhh/Send_Report_Email/README.md

 # Send_Report_Email
-This Google App Script allows you to send automated emails for free
+This Google App Script allows you to send automated emails for free And in thisautomation email body has a html table so report will be fetch from google sheets